KarMarsten/UseYourTools/README.md

 **Unemployment Report:**
 - Formatted specifically for unemployment filing
 - Includes interviews and appointments with full details (company, contact person, date, time, job title)
-- **Includes rejected applications**: Shows rejected applications with their rejection reasons
+- **Smart application tracking**: Shows rejected applications with their rejection reasons
+- **Interview Rejected entries**: Applications that moved from applied → interview → rejected show as "Interview Rejected" with interview date and rejection reason
+- **Application Rejected entries**: Applications rejected without interviews show as "Application Rejected" with application date and rejection reason
 - All data for the selected week in an organized table format
 - Export as PDF for easy submission